hw4n/QuickGPT/README.md

     ```

 3. **Development Build and Testing**
-   During development, you can use the following command to watch for changes and rebuild automatically:
+   During development, you can use the following command to rebuild and test automatically:

     ```bash
      npm run start:dev
     ```

-    This command will build the project and execute the `src/test.ts` file.
-After building, the corresponding JavaScript file `(build/test.js)` will be generated and executed.
-This is useful for testing the changes you've made to the library.
+    This command will execute the `dev.js` file with the environmental variable `NODE_ENV` set to `development`, which is useful for testing the changes you've made to the library.

+    Additionally, you can simplify development by adding your `OPENAI_API_KEY` to the `.env` file, allowing the library to access the OpenAI API without hardcoding your key in the code.

+    ```bash
+    (.env)

+    OPENAI_API_KEY=your-api-key
+    ```